 The Council faces an ongoing risk of cyber fraud, similar to many other organisations.
-In addition to security software and technology deployed, the Council has developed and tested business continuity and emergency plans to support the resilience of Information and Communications Technology (ICT) systems.
+In addition to security software and technology deployed, the Council has developed and tested Business Continuity and Emergency Plans, has support networks and has participated in a number of test exercises to support the resilience of Information and Communications Technology (ICT) systems.
+ICT risks are documented in a Risk Register that is reviewed at least twice a year.
+Cyber security is a key consideration and robust measures, which are kept under regular review, are in place to minimise the risk posed to the Council.

 The Council is satisfied that the network could be restored, however, the potential loss of data and down time represents a risk to service delivery.
-Further work to raise awareness in particular to the human aspects of cyber fraud prevention and ongoing testing is planned.
-The Council agreed a Digital Services Strategy in December 2021 which provides the framework for delivery and is currently involved in significant systems implementation work in respect of Planning, Finance and Human Resources services which presents a heightened risk for systems failure or interruption.
+The Council agreed a Digital Services Strategy during 2021/22 which provides the framework for delivery and continues to be involved in significant systems implementation work in respect of Planning, Finance and Human Resources services which presents a heightened risk for systems failure or interruption.
 Whilst the Council is a partner in the new Northern Ireland Planning Portal project, it is led by the Department for Infrastructure and is dependent upon external support and project management arrangement for delivery.
 Active participation in project governance and regular exception reporting will be used to manage these risks.